-HM Queen Elizabeth II is Head of the Commonwealth.
-The Head of The Commonwealth’s role includes a number of symbolic functions.
+Her Majesty Queen Elizabeth II is Head of the Commonwealth.

-The Commonwealth Secretariat is the intergovernmental organisation which supports member countries to achieve the Commonwealth's aims.
+The Commonwealth Secretariat is the intergovernmental organisation which supports member countries and co-ordinates Commonwealth activities.

-The Right Honourable Patricia Scotland QC is from Dominica, and is the 6th Secretary-General since the post and the Commonwealth Secretariat were established in 1965.
+The Right Honourable Patricia Scotland QC is the current Commonwealth Secretary-General.

 The Board of Governors approves the Commonwealth Secretariat’s plans and budgets.
-All member governments are represented on the Board of Governors, which meets once a year.
+Member governments are represented on the Board of Governors.